 Effective planning of an air ambulance route is critical, especially in an emergency situation with patients’ lives hanging in the balance.
 With a limited supply of fuel, where and when to land are crucial considerations.
 With an average of approximately two hours flying time, and a practical range of 200 nautical miles one way in good weather, there is little room for error.

-Rigorous health and safety CAA legislation including CAP 746 stipulate that “accurate, timely and complete aerodrome meteorological observations are necessary to support safe and efficient air navigation”.
+Rigorous health and safety CAA legislation including CAP 746 stipulates that “accurate, timely and complete aerodrome meteorological observations are necessary to support safe and efficient air navigation”.
 Emergency teams therefore need to have complete confidence that the systems they rely on minute-by-minute are failsafe.

 Skyview’s weather monitoring systems and supporting data ensure that any changes in weather can be accurately monitored in real-time to allow air ambulance crews to reach their patients in the quickest, safest way possible to administer life-saving care.

-After consulting with the Wales Air Ambulance team, our experienced technical team commissioned a weather monitoring system to measure wind speed, direction, temperature, humidity barometric pressure and rainfall to facilitate safe operations and flight planning.
+After consulting with the Wales Air Ambulance team, our experienced technical team commissioned a weather monitoring system to measure wind speed, direction, temperature, humidity, barometric pressure and rainfall to facilitate safe operations and flight planning.

 Sophisticated laser ceilometers with a measuring range of 25,000ft allow for measuring of cloud height and thickness for up to 3 cloud layers, whilst visibility sensors with a range of 10m to 20km giving accurate information.
 Data is fed back to Skyview’s own SkyMet-i software, allowing current and historic data to be viewed immediately.
 Weather web cameras were also installed at each site, enabling pilots to visually assess sky conditions remotely.